 - Verify the log collector status using this command:

 If you have problems during deployment, see Troubleshooting Cloud Discovery.

-Verify that the logs are being uploaded to Cloud App Security and that reports are generated.
+Verify that the logs are being uploaded to Defender for Cloud Apps and that reports are generated.
 After verification, create custom reports.
 You can create custom discovery reports based on Azure Active Directory user groups.
 For example, if you want to see the cloud use of your marketing department, import the marketing group using the import user group feature.
 Then create a custom report for this group.
 You can also customize a report based on IP address tag or IP address ranges.

-In the Cloud App Security portal, under the Settings cog, select Cloud Discovery settings, and then select Continuous reports.
+In the Defender for Cloud Apps portal, under the Settings cog, select Cloud Discovery settings, and then select Continuous reports.